bombasticSlacks/Aspirant/Game/Worlds/Goose/G-Session-4.md

 * Corporal thinks the Tea was poisoned.
 Everyone should know for certain tomorrow.
 * Bront spent inspiration to say there was an astronomer who lived adjacent with LOS to the windows.
 * Burns Street, hooded figures,
-* The Red Bishop entity with the hand is called the "cardinal" (don't know in game yet).
+* The Red Sun entity with the hand is called the "cardinal" (don't know in game yet).
 * The corporal knows of the documents the politician was writing, but doesn't have clearance to share.
 * **CURRENTLY MID AFTERNOON (3-4)**
 * Heading to the Astronomers